Fulde–Ferrell–Larkin–Ovchinnikov phase: Heavy-fermion superconductors

 Heavy-fermion superconductivity is caused by electrons with a drastically enhanced effective mass (the heavy fermions, also heavy quasiparticles), which suppresses orbital pair breaking.
 Furthermore, certain heavy-fermion superconductors, such as CeCoIn5, have a layered crystal structure, with somewhat two-dimensional electronic transport properties.
 Indeed, in CeCoIn5 there is thermodynamic evidence for the existence of an unconventional low temperature phase within the superconducting state.
-Subsequently, the neutron-diffraction experiments showed that this phase exhibits also incommensurate anti-ferromagnetic order and that the superconducting and magnetic ordering phenomena are coupled with each other.
+Subsequently, neutron diffraction experiments showed that this phase also exhibits incommensurate antiferromagnetic order and that the superconducting and magnetic ordering phenomena are coupled to one another.

 Organic superconductors

-Most organic superconductors are strongly anisotropic, in particular there are charge-transfer salts based on the molecule BEDT-TTF (or ET, "bisethylendithiotetrathiofulvalene") or BEDT-TSF (or BETS, "bisethylendithiotetraselenafulvalene") that are highly two dimensional.
+Most organic superconductors are strongly anisotropic, in particular there are charge-transfer salts based on the molecule BEDT-TTF (or ET, "bisethylendithiotetrathiofulvalene") or BEDT-TSF (or BETS, "bisethylendithiotetraselenafulvalene") that are highly two-dimensional.
 In one plane, the electric conductivity is high compared to a direction perpendicular to the plane.
 When applying large magnetic fields exactly parallel to the conducting planes, penetration depth demonstrates and specific heat confirms the existence of the FFLO state.
-This finding was corroborated by NMR data that proved the existence of an inhomogeneous superconducting state, most probable the FFLO state.
+This finding was corroborated by NMR data that proved the existence of an inhomogeneous superconducting state, most probably the FFLO state.